erickrr-bd/DI-Alert/README.md

 ## Features
 - Integrity verification by documents' version field (`_version`)
-- Scheduled audit using cron or APScheduler
+- Scheduled audit using APScheduler
 - Supports running as a service/daemon on Linux and Windows
 - Modular and extensible for multiple indices or index patterns
 - Audit of a specific index